 Senior School House System

 The CHS House System gives students an opportunity to participate in a wide range of activities as a team with a shared goal.
 It also allows students to experience and learn the value of leadership.
-Philanthropy is an integral part of our ethos at CHS and each House supports a different charity, raising funds and awareness of their cause throughout every activity.
+Philanthropy is an integral part of our ethos at Cheadle Hulme School.
+Students in each House select a House charity and raise funds with events and activities which students organise and run throughout the year.
+This is coordinated through the student led Charity Committee.

 Frequently asked questions